Skip to content

 NDArray[integer]

-Array containing the length of each sequence.
+Array containing the length of each sequence; length_axis is removed.

 Source code in python/seqpro/_analyzers.py

-def length(seqs: str | list[str]) -> NDArray[np.integer]:
+def length(seqs: SeqType, length_axis: int | None = None) -> NDArray[np.integer]:

 """Calculate the length of each sequence.